What does a bra do?

 One might find it interesting that there are several manufacturers of intimate apparel that are offering newly designed, better fitting bras that help "avoid damage".
 Does that not sound to you (as it does to me) that some of the bra companies are realizing the damage that a bra can do to the body, but since women still want to buy them, they are playing both ends of the game by appeasing those women that buy bras and courting women that question whether bras are healthy for them at the same time?
 Does that not suggest that the manufacturers are aware that bras do damage to the women that wear them?

-If you would like to do further research on this subject, there are MANY articles and research projects that cover this subject.
+If you would like to do further research on the subject of wearing a bra and breast health, there are MANY articles and research projects that cover this subject.
 Let me list a few here that you might want to follow up on:

 USE YOUR BROWSER'S "BACK" BUTTON TO RETURN TO THIS WEBSITE